PSA to creatives: Poverty is not an aesthetic

 If you’re confused, you are not alone.
 Looking at the photos, I don’t really get that message too.
 For me, it’s more of a really distasteful fashion editorial.
 Despite depicting her as a beggar of some sort, she was clearly glamorized.
 Sure, they put grease and dirt all over her body (just paint or makeup)—but not her face.
 Furthermore, some netizens pointed out that she is actually wearing a full face makeup, complete with false lashes.
 Her hair, while appearing disheveled, remained polished.

 And yes, while she was wearing tattered clothes, they are ripped in very ~strategic~ places, like her chest and backside, which poses another reason why the shoot is problematic.
 Okay, yeah, I have no problem with women wearing whatever they like, but this one was just all kinds of wrong.
 The problem was not because it was sexy per se, but because, in multiple shots, the male gaze was clearly felt.
 In case you’re not familiar with the term, The Conversationalist explains it as “a sexualized way of looking that empowers men and objectifies women.”
 This type of masculine voyeurism is seen in visual media.
 In this case, it can be seen in the calculated camera positions, which forces viewers to look at the model’s body.
-You need only to look at the comments to see what I mean.
+You need only look at the comments to see what I mean.

-In the wake of this controversial shoot, the photographer did apologize and said the public backlash is a lesson on his part to become more sensitive when dealing with topics such as poverty.
-So I think it’s time to move on and instead of continuing the hate, it’s better to educate him and other creatives out there.
 Putting out content is not just about them going viral.
 Much more than that, artists have a responsibility to uphold moral and ethical standards in their work—especially when dealing with sensitive subjects.
-So for all the creatives out there who are planning on pulling something similar, please really think about what you want to convey to your audience and asses if it comes through.
+So for all the creatives out there who are planning on pulling something similar, please really think about what you want to convey to your audience and assess if it comes through.
 Otherwise, if it’s just some shallow work masked under great aesthetics, it may be best not to click “publish.”

 Bea del Rio: